 We are now accepting applications at this link for the Fall 2018 AFLC!
 Applications are due by August 27th, 5pm!

 The Adjunct Faculty Learning Community (AFLC) is designed to address pedagogical questions that Adjunct Faculty may have and to help them build a community of fellow educators.
 The AFLC will also provide opportunities for Adjunct Faculty to reflect on what they have learned about teaching.

 The members of the Adjunct Faculty Learning Community will be expected to do the following:

 - Attend four cohort meetings.
-These meetings will be held once a month in September, October, November, and December 2017.
+These meetings will be held once a month in September, October, November, and December 2018.
 Specific dates and times will be announced later, based on the availability of cohort participants.
 These sessions will provide the opportunity for participants to share what they have learned through the activities of the AFLC.
-Participants should expect to attend these hands-on learning sessions (each approximately 1.25 hours) in the CTL (ILC 315) or online using Google Hangouts.
+Participants should expect to attend these hands-on learning sessions (each approximately 1.25 hours) in the CTL (ILC 315) or online using Google Meet.

 - Attend at least two CTL workshops during the Fall 2018 Semester (online or face-to-face).
 A schedule for Fall 2018 workshops can be found at https://ctl.boisestate.edu/workshop-and-event-calendar/.

 - Have a Mid-semester Assessment (MAP) conducted for a course they teach.
 For more information on MAP’s: http://ctl.boisestate.edu/services/map/

-- Submit a short (1-2 page) reflection on a new teaching technique they tried during the AFLC.
+- Submit a short reflection on a new teaching technique they tried during the AFLC (using Google Forms).

 - Respond to a survey at the end of the AFLC to assess satisfaction with and perceived value of the experience.

-Adjunct Faculty who complete the above expectations for the AFLC by December 15th, 2017 will receive a $200 stipend.
+Adjunct Faculty who complete the above expectations by December 14th, 2018 will receive a $200 stipend.

 All Boise State adjunct faculty are eligible to apply.
 To apply, please complete the application form.
 Applications are due by January 22nd, 2019, 9 AM.